eggheadio/eggheadio-course-notes/building-serverless-web-applications-with-react-aws-amplify/notes/05-react-native-create-interact-with-an-aws-appsync-graphql-api-with-aws-amplify.md

 - Now that we got some data, we can go and query the data from our React app!
 - In `App.js`, import `API` and `graphqlOperation` from `aws-amplify`

+> 🤔 Remember that you need to [Configure your React App](03-react-native-use-the-aws-amplify-withauthenticator-hoc-to-implement-a-react-user-authorization-flow.md) in order to successfully connect your app with your AWS Amplify Services

 ```javascript
 import { API, graphqlOperation } from "aws-amplify"
 ```